Palm nut soup: Nigeria

-Banga is a type of palm fruit soup from Southern (the Niger Delta) Nigeria, particularly the Urhobo ethnic group.
-This cuisine is quite different from ofe akwu, a variant found in Igbo culture.
+Banga is a type of palm fruit soup from Southern (the Niger Delta) Nigeria, particularly the Itsekiri, Isoko, Ijaw and Urhobo ethnic groups.
+This cuisine is quite different from ofe akwụ, a variant found in Igbo culture.
 The Binis have a soup from palm fruits similar to ofe akwu in ingredients and manner of preparation.
-The Urhobo people’s palm nut soup is called ame edi.
+The Itsekiri people call it obieyen, Urhobo people call it ame edi, while the Isoko call it Izuwo ibiedi.

-In Nigeria, this soup accompanies dishes such as starch (usi) for the Urhobo people of Delta State, Nigeria.
+In Nigeria, this soup accompanies dishes such as starch (usi) and (Eba) for the Itsekiri people of Delta State, Nigeria, starch and garri was introduced by the Itsekiris who got cassava from the Europeans who taught them how to process it.
 The Igbo people have the stew and soup varieties made from palm fruits.
-Ofe akwu is the stew variety usually eaten with rice while the palm fruit extract is used especially in Anambra state to prepare oha and onugbu soup accompanied with moulding foods (popularly known as 'swallow'), such as pounded cassava (utara/akpu) and corn/cassava flour (nni oka).
+Ofe akwu is the stew variety usually eaten with rice while the palm fruit extract is used especially in Anambra state to prepare oha and onugbu soup accompanied with swallows, malleable starch-based foods eaten by hand, such as pounded cassava (utara/akpu) and corn/cassava flour (nni oka).

 The palm fruit is often harvested from locally grown palm fruit trees, after which it is thoroughly washed, boiled and mashed for the extraction of its oil, the main ingredient in the preparation of banga soup.

 Banga soup is flavored with beletete, aidan fruit, rohojie, spice leaves called obenetietien (scent or bitter leaves can be substituted), a stick of oburunbebe, finely chopped onion, ground crayfish, chili pepper or Scotch bonnet, and salt.
 The soup is eaten with starch made with cassava and palm oil or rice in southern parts of Nigeria.
 Banga soup is mostly prepared using fresh catfish, dried or smoked fish, or meat.
 Okra may be added.

-Ame adi, also known as banga soup, is a soup eaten by the Urhobo people of Southern Nigeria.
 It is made by extracting the liquid of palm kernels.
 Thereafter, other ingredients like crayfish, meat, fish, pepper and cow tripe are added.
-It is eaten with eba or usi (starch).
+It is eaten with eba (garri) or usi (starch).
 (Elaeis guineensis) extract.